devnatres/FirstDevRepo/README.md

 dashproject
 ===========

-Firs repository on GitHub: game project
+An amateur game for my first repository on GitHub.